circuitdao/docs/docs/user-guide/treasury.md

 # Treasury

 The **Treasury** is a component of the protocol that stores BYC.
 It effectively functions as a buffer which takes in and distributes BYC in response to user interactions with the protocol.
+The amount of BYC held in the Treasury is referred to as the **Treasury balance**.

 The Treasury is filled by:
 * Stability Fees (including Transferred Fees)